Add data source to canvas app and design functional pages

 Important

-If a user scrolls the Flexible height gallery control before all items are loaded, the item that's currently in view may be pushed down and out of view when the data loading is finished.
+If a user scrolls the Flexible height gallery control before all items are loaded, the item that's currently in view might be pushed down and out of view when the data loading is finished.
 To avoid this issue, use a standard Gallery control instead of the Flexible height variant.